Tanja Liedtke: Career

 Liedtke was granted Australian citizenship in 1996, keeping the dual German and Australian citizenship, and began her professional career with Australian Dance Theatre, working with the company until 2003.
 During this time, she toured with the company internationally, most notably around Australia, Asia, United Kingdom and North America.
 After ADT, she returned to England, where she joined the London-based DV8 Physical Theatre, under the direction of choreographer Lloyd Newson.
 During 2001 to 2007 Liedtke started to choreograph her own work.
 In 2007, Liedtke was appointed artistic director of the Sydney Dance Company, succeeding the founder Graeme Murphy.
-Unfortunately she did not have the opportunity to take the position, as she was killed in an accident before she was due to start.
+However, she did not have the opportunity to take the position, as she was killed in a road accident in Sydney before she was due to start.

 Legacy

 The Tanja Liedtke Foundation was established in May 2008 in honour of her work.
 The foundation's purpose is to support the enrichment and advancement of contemporary dance theatre, and the development of Australian/European artistic connections.

 The Tanja Liedtke Foundation is registered in Stuttgart, Germany, as Tanja Liedtke Stiftung, with tax-privileged purposes in accordance with German Law.

 The film Life in Movement directed by Bryan Mason and Sophie Hyde from Adelaide film company Closer Productions about her was named best work at the 2011 Ruby Awards for the arts.
 It also won the 2011 Foxtel Australian Documentary Prize and won AACTA nominations for direction and for best feature documentary.

-In 2023, Australian Dance Theatre (ADT) in Adelaide partnered with the Tanja Liedtke Foundation to offer four four Tanja Liedtke Studio creative residencies at the Odeon Theatre, Norwood, the home of ADT.
+In 2023, Australian Dance Theatre (ADT) in Adelaide partnered with the Tanja Liedtke Foundation to offer four Tanja Liedtke Studio creative residencies at the Odeon Theatre, Norwood, the home of ADT.
 Those winning the residences would receive a stipend of A$2,500, along with free studio space for two weeks.